weaveworks/go-git-providers/README.md

 # go-git-providers

+## Deprecated

+> :warning: The successor to this library is https://github.com/fluxcd/go-git-providers

 `go-git-providers` is a library that contains Go clients for different Git providers like Github.

 At the moment only Github operations regarding deploy keys are supported.